JavasMiddi/SFIA-Project2/README.md

-# Project SFIA 2 - Fortune API
+# Project SFIA 2 - Fortune API - Test

 ## The Brief
 *-Taken directly from the Practical Project specification on Community-*